A good night’s sleep is essential to living a superhero life.— Jim Kwik, trainer of Mindvalley’s Superbrain Quest

 The pons is also home to the pneumotaxic center, which allows it to regulate the breathing process.

-This center is made up of a large number of nerve cells which monitor your oxygen levels throughout the day.
+This center comprises numerous nerve cells that monitor your oxygen levels throughout the day.
 At any given moment, the pneumotaxic center measures your breathing rate to determine how much air your body needs and how often you need to breathe in.

 If the pneumotaxic center detects an increased need for oxygen, your breathing rate will increase.
 This most often happens while you’re performing physically demanding tasks like running or exercising.
 Conversely, your breathing rate will decrease while you’re resting as your body needs less oxygen then.